188.8.131.52 Acceptability under Authoritarian Governments

 Authoritarian governments don’t always fail to benefit the population, and their long-term hold on power depends on their acceptability:

-- Authoritarian governments can plan for the long term, rather than have to focus on the next election.
+● Authoritarian governments can plan for the long term, rather than having to focus on the next election.

-- A Human Resources department takes account of exam results when recruiting officials, so that competent administration is more likely than selecting decision-makers on the basis of their television appeal.
+● A Human Resources department takes account of exam results when recruiting officials, so they are more likely to be competent decision-makers than politicians who have been elected on the basis of their television appeal.

 In practice, authoritarian governments vary in how well they serve the population, how much freedom they permit and the extent to which they respond to the wishes of the population: